Vision-based Multi-future Trajectory Prediction: A Survey: Frameworks for MTP

-\paragraph{Generative Adversarial Network (GAN)} To encourage high-quality predictions, a special loss function is needed to discriminate between bad and good predictions, known as adversarial loss. \citet{social-gan} introduce the \textit{GAN-based MTP framework} with its first model S-GAN.
-The general pipeline is shown in \cref{fig:gan}, where a discriminator is learned to classify whether the future trajectory is the ground truth or the prediction and the adversarial loss is its cross entropy result.
-Further works aim to improve the performance using more advanced GAN frameworks.
-For example, \cite{social-bigat} propose Social-BiGAT which follows the BicycleGAN to perform reversible transformations between each generation and its latent noise vector to further alleviate the mode collapse.
-Concurrently, \cite{socialways} claim that the reconstruction loss is the main factor that causes mode collapse.
-Hence, their model S-Way depreciates this loss and follows InfoGAN to use latent code to control the prediction. \cite{mg-gan} suggest that the manifold of the distribution of future paths is discontinued and thus cannot be well covered by other GAN-based methods.
+Traditional GAN suffers from mode collapse due to the overfitting and the model tends to generate samples with a single mode.
+To solve this problem, further works use more advanced GAN frameworks.
+For example, Social-BiGAT \cite{social-bigat} follows the BicycleGAN \cite{bicycle-gan} to perform reversible transformations between each generation and its latent noise vector to further alleviate the mode collapse.
+Concurrently, Amirian \textit{et al.} \cite{socialways} claim that the reconstruction loss is the main factor that causes mode collapse.
+Hence, their model SocialWays depreciates this loss and follows InfoGAN \cite{infogan} to use latent code to control the prediction.
+Patrick \textit{et al.} \cite{mggan-tp} suggest that the manifold of the distribution of future paths is discontinued and thus cannot be well covered by other GAN-based methods.
 Therefore, they propose MG-GAN by using multiple decoders, each one handling a continuous sub-manifold.

+In addition, more advanced discriminators in GAN-based models have been proposed to improve the quality of generated trajectories.
+For example, \cite{gan-for-human-traj-pred} and \cite{se-gan} propose improved discriminators to simplify the adversarial training for recurrent neural networks.
+SC-GAN \cite{sc-gan} enhances the discriminator to check scene compliance using differentiable rasterised maps and scene images while some methods propose an improved discriminator to ensure social acceptance \cite{sgan-v2,safecritic}.

+\textbf{Conditional Variational Autoencoders (CVAE).} CVAE-based trajectory prediction models \cite{desire,agentformer,pcmd} follow \cite{cvae-3} that maximises the evidence lower bound of feature distribution as shown in \cref{fig:cvae} and is an alternative to encourage diverse predictions.
+Given the past encoder $p_{\theta}$, future encoder $q_{\Phi}$ and the decoder $p_{\phi}$, the loss function is as follows: